Hasuzawa/virtual-keyboard/README.md

 Mac™ is a rightful property of Apple.
 Linux™ is a rightful property of Linux Foundation.
 Raspberry Pi™ is a rightful property of Raspberry Pi Foundation.

+I want to make it clear that since I don't own everything in this project, if you want to use this for commercial or closed source purposes, you need approval from the respective owner.
+The developer will not be held responsible for neglection on observing the copyright status of this project.

 ## Changelog